vcsjones/vcsjones.dev/_posts/2015-08-16-examining-the-details-of-public-key-pinning.md

 The next value is 7.
 The rest of the tag is the value, 2a 86 48 ce 3d 02 01 and
 we see that it is exactly 7 bytes long, just as the length value said it was.
 The data in an OBJECT_IDENTIFIER is a variable-length-quantity.
-This particular OBJECT_IDENTIFIER’s value is an OID of 1.2.840.10045.2.1, which is the OID for an ECC Public Key, or as we saw from OpenSSL’s output, `id-ecPublicKey`.
+This particular OBJECT_IDENTIFIER's value is an OID of 1.2.840.10045.2.1, which is the OID for an ECC Public Key, or as we saw from OpenSSL's output, `id-ecPublicKey`.

 0x30, as the data starts with, is the tag identifier for a SEQUENCE.
 A SEQUENCE is a collection of other tags.
-The length value of a sequence is not the number of items in the sequence, but rather the total byte length of it’s contents.
+The length value of a sequence is not the number of items in the sequence, but rather the total byte length of it's contents.
 The only way to get the number of items in a sequence is to examine each of the tags in it and parse them out.